HillviewCap/llms/CLOUDFLARE_DEPLOYMENT.md

 # Required for Pages projects using wrangler.toml
 pages_build_output_dir = "dist"

+# Main entry point for Workers
+main = "workers-site/index.js"

 # KV Namespace binding for Astro sessions
 kv_namespaces = [
   { binding = "SESSION", id = "your-actual-kv-namespace-id", preview_id = "your-actual-preview-kv-namespace-id" }
 ]

-[site]
-bucket = "./dist"
 ```

+Important notes about the wrangler.toml configuration:

-The `pages_build_output_dir` property is required for Cloudflare Pages projects using wrangler.toml.
-Without this property, Cloudflare will consider the wrangler.toml file invalid and skip it during deployment.
+1. The `pages_build_output_dir` property is required for Cloudflare Pages projects using wrangler.toml.
+2. Do NOT include a `[site]` section in your wrangler.toml for Pages projects - this is not supported and will cause validation errors.
+3. Include the `main` field to specify the entry point for Workers.

 ## Step 3: Deploy to Cloudflare Pages